pinkiwebplant/RampXchange/README.md

-# RampXchange - v1.6.3
+# rampxchange - v1.6.3
-RampXchange for the HubSpot CMS by New Breed
+rampxchange for the HubSpot CMS by New Breed
 =======
 Copyright 2024 New Breed - newbreedrevenue.com
 Last Updated - 12-4-2024